Choosing a Polaroid camera

-Since the discontinuation of all roll and pack film, and Polaroid Originals resurrecting integral film, your camera choices have shifted to Polaroid's newer cameras.
+Since the discontinuation of all roll and pack film, and Polaroid resurrecting integral film, your camera choices have shifted to Polaroid's newer cameras.
 Foldable SX-70 cameras are very fine cameras, but require a flash source indoors.
 600 series cameras are the most common cameras, and they usually have built in flashes, and a wider variety of instant film.
 Note that Spectra film is no longer produced so Spectra cameras aren't viable anymore.

 If you are intent on taking instant photos, consider Fuji Instax cameras.
 Personally, I don't like their mini format, but they do make a square format similar to Polaroid 600 and a wide format similar to Spectra.
-Fuji still makes film for this camera as of 2020 at a reasonable cost.
+Fuji still makes film for this camera as of 2021 at a reasonable cost.